 8. Mental Health

 Probiotics lead to positive mood changes by improving brain function.
-Increased bacteria in your gut helps your body produce neurochemicals that relieve anxiety with B Vitamins such as:
+Increased beneficial bacteria in your gut helps your body produce neurochemicals that relieve anxiety with B vitamins such as:

 - B1 (thiamine)

 Probiotics are also known to be effective for a whole host of other health problems, including: